aiutarsi/ICAapp/README.md

 #### Desktop Application(By console)

-Download main branch's files and directories, and move to `App-win` directory.
+Download the main branch's files and directories, and move to the `App-win` directory.
-Do below command.
+Do the below command.

 ```
 > python3 App.py
 ```

-You need python's environment on you PC in this method.
+You need python's environment on your PC in this method.

 ### Linux

-Sorry, I did operation confirmation only on MacOS & Windows I want to do it on Win and Linux for the future.
+Sorry, I did operation confirmation only on macOS & Windows I want to do it on Win and Linux in the future.

 ## Usage